-As Jim always says whenever I see someone famous and think about taking a picture:
+As Jim always says (every time I see someone famous and think about taking a picture):

 Just remember, the more our ‘famous neighbors’ are inconvenienced by people taking their picture and asking for autographs, the less likely they will be to continue going out in public places and mingling with us ‘regulars’.
 They deserve to be treated like regular citizens too.

-Truth is, we have very few photographs of those we’ve seen out & about.
+Truth is, Jim and I have very few photographs of the Nashville celebrities that we’ve seen out & about.
 (But, I have to be honest… there have been a handful I wish we would’ve — especially when we ran into Alan Jackson on this day.)